 - Better behavior

 - Have stronger ties to school

 Basically, participation in extracurricular activities will foster relationships with teachers - since most coaches and club leaders are teachers - and increase attachment to the school.
+A sense of not belonging can also be a reason why people drop out of high school.
 All the benefits of extracurricular activities will ease the transition to high school.
 Look at all the possible activities with your teen.
 Encourage her to find activities that she is interested in.
 Help her to figure out what she needs to do to join.
 Does she need to try out or just sign up?
 Make sure that she isn't joining too many activities at one time.

 Get Involved and Stay Involved